phuongnd1112/stocks_returns_probability/README.md

 6. **datetime**: added functionality

 ## Notes on Data
 The data was written specifically to parse and analyse data taken from [Investing.com](https://www.investing.com/).
+Note, **English** version only.
 It might not worth with other CSV files which has a different format.

 To download historical data from Investing.com:
 1. Look up ticker